-Where the Fill Material contains Stone, the Stone shall be of size not greater than two-thirds of the uncompacted layer thickness.
+The maximum particle dimension shall be no greater than two-thirds of the uncompacted layer thickness.

 All Earth Fill Material shall be placed uniformly in layers.
 The allowable loose layer thickness for material compacted using the compacted layer method shall be as specified in Table 15.3(a).